 Stutter on TVs influences how smooth motion appears on the screen.
 It is generally most visible in slow panning shots with low frame rate content such as movies and causes a regular pattern of jerkiness.
 This is different to judder, which is an irregular pattern of jerkiness caused by inconsistent frame cadence.
 For watching movies or even field sports, it is important to get a TV with low stutter.

-To evaluate the stutter of TVs with 24fps and 60fps content, we use the response time to determine how long a static image is shown between frame transitions.
+To evaluate the stutter of TVs with 24fps and 60fps content, we calculate how long a static image is shown between frame transitions by subtracting the response time from the time between frames.

 Abrupt scene changes are not always noticeable.
 However, with low frame rate content such as movies and 30 fps video games, it can be distracting, causing jerky motion, which is especially visible on slow panning shots.
 In high frame rate content (such as sports or 60 fps games) it is less of an issue as each frame spends less time on the screen.